chris1111/WIFI-ON/README.md

 ```

 ### Run the Script WIFI-ON only once, WIFI-ON.app will be installed in Applications.
-- You are ok the Wifi icon will be perfect at each reboot.
+- You are ok the Wifi icon will be perfect at each reboot withou clicking on it.

 ![Screenshot](https://github.com/user-attachments/assets/b4848ad7-6dd4-401c-981e-0a4cd5b7ec67)